HPAI-BSC/neural_patterns_abstractions/README.md

 ### Third Step
-This code is in:  /gpfs/projects/bsc28/tiramisu_semantic_transfer
+This code is in:  /gpfs/projects/bsc28/tiramisu\_semantic\_transfer

-The main objective of this step is to create all the embeddings for the selected embeddings.
+The main objective of this step is to create all the embeddings for the selected embeddings and using them, extract the more representatives features for each of the synsets selected.
 To do so, we will use the tiramisu3.0 code on the minotauro.

 **Input**:  The folders with the symbolic links on tiramisu_nicename/imgs for every one of the selected synsets.